deepanshupal-dev/To-Do-list/README.md

 1. Enter a task in the input field.
 2. Click the **Add Task** button or press **Enter**.
-3. JavaScript creates and displays the task dynamically.
+3. JavaScript creates the task dynamically.
+4. The task is displayed in the task list.
-4. The task is saved to **Local Storage**.
+5. The task is saved to **Local Storage**.
-5. Tasks can be marked as completed or restored using **Complete / Undo**.
+6. Users can mark tasks as completed or undo them.
-6. Individual tasks can be deleted.
+7. Individual tasks can be deleted.
-7. The **All Clear** button removes all saved tasks.
+8. The **All Clear** button removes all tasks and clears the stored data.

 ---